Isaac-Newt/new-tab-enhanced/README.md

  - Top sites will be the same as those loaded in about:newtab.
 Pinned sites on that page will be respectively pinned on this extension's page.

+  - Bookmarks will be the same as those In the bookmarks toolbar.

  - Weather links to DuckDuckGo's Weather Instant Answer feature, which uses [Dark Sky](http://darksky.net) as its source.
 It should show local weather based on your IP address, but location is configurable through the options page.